Best time for Northern Lights in Norway

-The Norwegian capital has a great deal to offer the discerning traveller, and you have a full day to discover the city with the help of an Oslo Pass.
+The Norwegian capital has a great deal to offer the discerning traveller, and you have a full day to discover the city.
 After breakfast, you will meet a specialist Oslo guide for a four hour city tour by minibus.
 Depending on your guide and time, you will visit some of the Oslo highlights, including the Kontiki & Fram museums, the Vigeland Sculpture Park, Ekerbergeparken and the Holmenkollen Ski Jump and Museum.

 Afterwards, you can walk around the centre of town to view the Parliament, the Castle, the Harbour area and the new Opera House.

 Catch an early morning train from Oslo to Myrdal.
 The train journey over Northern Europe’s largest mountain plateau is spectacular.
 In the comfort of your train, watch fjord scenery with beautiful waterfalls, flowing rivers, deep valleys and mountains.

 Arrive in Flåm and have the afternoon to explore this small fjord side village.
-Optional walks and activities such as a fjord rib boat safari can be arranged.
+Optional walks and activities available.

 The day starts with a spectacular 2-hour fjord cruise from Flåm to the tiny fjord village of Gudvangen.
 Enjoy the magnificent views of the Aurlandsfjord & the Næroyfjord-a UNESCO World Heritage Site.
 The boat docks in Gudvangen, and from there the journey continues by bus through Nærøydalen, with its charming villages and scenic winter landscape.
 The bus will arrive in Voss, where you continue the tour by train on the Bergen Railway.

 On arrival into Bergen, settle into your hotel and perhaps head down to the fish market or fish restaurants by the wharf for dinner.
 Looking for something special?
 Consider a boat ride out to the Cornelius Fish Restaurant, on a private island outside of Bergen.